DFreds/dfreds-module-docs/docs/free-modules/effects-to-chat/index.md

 A FoundryVTT module that sends added and removed effects to the chat.

+## Features

+- Sends chat messages when an effect is added, removed, or expires
+- Configure if the effect description should be shown or not

 ## Let Me Sell You This

 Do you want a log of added and removed effects from your players and monsters?